DirigeantsPreservationProject/CoC/CODE_OF_CONDUCT.md

 * Participation in this project and/or community indicate agreement to this code of conduct.

 * Failure to adhere to this code of conduct will result in loss of status, seniority, and/or access to the project/community.

+* This code of conduct is subject to changes at any time and without any notice.
+While it is your responsibility to periodically refresh yourself, warnings and reminders will precede punitive actions when appropriate.